Definition of Binary Search Tree Python

 Binary Search Tree works in the following way let’s take this example to get illustrated.
 Let’s assume that below is the binary tree and it is in a way where there is no ordering or sequence maintained then how will a tree with so many varied numbers compare and arrange itself.

-Basically, binary tree is a node-based binary tree data structure that has the following characteristic
+Basically, a binary tree is a node-based binary tree data structure that has the following characteristic

 - The left subtree of a node contains nodes with keys lesser than the node’s key.